 Figure 16 shows annual groundwater pumping and change in storage, along with cumulative storage since the start of WY 2000.
-Cumulative storage is reported as the total change in storage relative to October 1st, 1999, which is the beginning of the SVHSM historical simulation period.
-Through WY 2023, cumulative change in groundwater in storage since WY 2000 is estimated to be -17,468 AF.
+Cumulative storage is reported as the total change in storage relative to October 1st, 1999, which is the beginning of the SVHSM historical simulation a.
+Upper limit established as 800 AFY

+WY 2000-2023